lillallol/temp/README.md

 my TypeScript projects.
 I understood that this can be done without the need of documentation generation libraries, by simply separating the types from the implementation of the public API, in a single manually created `index.d.ts` file.
-One day, being fed up with all the drawbacks of compiling `.ts` to `.js`, I had the idea of separating also the types from the implementation of the private API.
-Like this the concept of TypeScript as a complement was born, and I was left wondering why it is not the default.
+Then, one day, being fed up with all the drawbacks of compiling `.ts` to `.js`, I realized that I would not need to compile, given that I do the same for the private API.
+Like this the concept of TypeScript as a complement was born.
+I was left wondering why it is not the default.
 Still to this day I have not received a convincing answer, so here I am trying to convince everyone to do the same, until proven wrong.